-The main tool for reducing interference from LTE BSs is the filter.
+The main tool for reducing interference from a mobile service BS is a filter.
 The job of the filter is to selectively reduce the level of the interfering signal below the point where it is no longer affecting reception, while having the least possible effect on the TV multiplexes to be received.
-This becomes a problem when the target TV multiplexes use channels close to 790 MHz, i.e. channels 58, 59 and 60.
-This is because it is expensive to build a filter which transitions over a few MHz from very low loss to very high loss.